 How can you solve this issue?

 Fortunately, there’s a simple solution.
 For as little as $10 to $20, there’s a highly effective solution.
-A Hitch Tightener, or Hitch Stabilizer is available in a variety of sizes and styles.
+A Hitch Tightener like this one is available in a variety of sizes and styles.
 These devices consist of a sturdy U-Bolt that attaches around the top of the stem of your rack, a steel plate that sits below the stem, and two washers & nuts to secure the plate firmly to your hitch.

 Since standard trailer hitches are made of heavy-duty steel, it’s important to make sure the hitch tightener you choose is made of similar strength.
 The fastest way to secure this device to your rack is with a socket wrench, just be certain the socket has sufficient depth to allow the ends of the U-Bolt to pass through while tightening.